Icelk/kvarn/extensions.md

 chronologically ordered from the request's encounters.

 # Prime
 This is where you can add cache redirects.
-If you for example want to load the login page on all priviliged pages, you can test the `Authentication` HTTP header and from there decide to intercept the request.
+If you for example want to load the login page on all privileged pages (when the user is not logged in), you can test the `Authentication` HTTP header and from there decide to intercept the request.

 # Pre